helloworld-UwU/agar3000/README.md

 *What is trans-illumination and is it better?*

 Trans-illumination is simply illumination of a transparent plate from behind,

+*How small has to be a colony to be too small for detection?*

+The size of the colony has to at least 8px in diameter, but the real performance may depend on multiple factors.
+So we recommend to check results if there is some suspictions

+*Which media considered as unusually looking media* agar3000 was tested on different media and we noticed drop of precision with some plates on media with not trivial colours: blood agar and chocolate agar.
+The good performance on such media may depend on colonies morphology and not guaranteed

+*What is the optimal number of colonies per plate?* agar3000 was tested on plates with up to 300 colonies.
+However the maximum theoretical limitation is 1600 colonies per plate.
+We recommend to use plates with 10-300 colonies for good precision.

 *Is hyper-trading beneficial for inference speed?*